-Quite a few students in high school already have their dream school chosen, but for some it may be out of reach financially.
-Finding balance between an affordable college and your dream school may present you with solutions.
+Quite a few students in high school already have their dream school chosen, but for some, it may be out of reach financially.
+Finding a balance between affording college and attending your dream school may present you with solutions.

 Investigate Scholarships and Financial Aid Through Your Dream School

 It’s important to do your research thoroughly into your dream school.
-There may be doors there that you didn’t realize that can make it just as affordable as your second choice.
+There may be doors there that you didn’t realize that can make affording your first choice of college a reality.

 Go To an Affordable College for Two Years

 Another avenue that may be open to you is going to an affordable school for the first two years of your college career to reduce costs.
 This allows you to still work towards your degree while not racking up too much debt.
 In the end, you will have much less debt if you only go to your expensive dream school for your junior and senior year.
 You can also speed up the process by taking more classes each semester or during the summer.

 However, if you’re planning on going to your dream school after the affordable college, always double-check that the credits will be transferring colleges to your dream school.
 You don’t want to spend two years in classes only to find out they’re not transferable.
 Research this before you send in your intent to enroll and even before you sign up for each individual course.
 Some classes may transfer, while others do not.

 Go To Your Dream College for Graduate School